-These figures show menu sequence (from left to right) for selecting a Navionics chart for the South Chesapeake Bay area.
+These figures show menu sequence (from left to right, after selecting Map Data command) for choosing a Navionics chart for the Miami area.

 Port Information

 Navionics charts contain Port Services information, represented by anchor icons on the map display.
 An example is displayed in the following figure.